Lukas200301/RaspberryPi-Control/README.md

 2. Navigate to the "Connections" tab to add a new SSH connection.
 3. Enter the connection details (name, host, port, username, password) and save the connection.
 4. Select the saved connection to connect to your Raspberry Pi.
-5. Use the "Commands" tab to execute commands on the Raspberry Pi.
+5. Use the "Terminal" tab to execute commands on the Raspberry Pi.
-6. Use the "Stats" tab to view system stats.
+6. Use the "Stats" tab to view detailed system stats.
+7. Use the "File Explorer" tab to transfer files between your device and the Raspberry Pi.
+8. Use the "Service Control" section in the "Stats" tab to start, stop, and restart services.

 ## Dependencies